 Even though Guam currently hosts a significant permanent Navy and Air Force population, the proposed actions would increase the population by approximately an additional 8,600 Marine Corps and 630 Army personnel, and their combined 9,950 dependents, on Guam (Table 2.1-1).
 The proposed action for the Marine Corps relocation includes personnel from the units being relocated and the associated base support personnel that must also be present at an installation to support the military mission.
 The Navy's proposed action does not require any additional permanent support personnel.
-The visiting (transient) population would increase due to the Marine Corps relocation (2,000 personnel).
-The Navy's transient population would increase due to the Navy's transient berthing of the aircraft carrier during the proposed 63 visit-days per year.
-An aircraft carrier is usually accompanied by supply and combatant escort ships.
-Collectively, the aircraft carrier and accompanying ships are referred to as a carrier strike group (CSG) and would have 7,222 transient personnel.
+The visiting (transient) population would increase due to the Marine Corps relocation (2,000 personnel) and the Navy's transient berthing for an aircraft carrier which is usually accompanied by a carrier strike group (CSG) (7,222 CSG personnel, including the aircraft carrier and support ships).
 Navy personnel (both military and civilian) would be housed on their ships or, on occasion, in existing facilities.
 Table 2.1-1 portrays the maximum potential loading due to permanent and transient personnel.
 However, given the transient cycle of both the Navy and the Marine Corps, the projected average daily loading is 2,178, much less than the potential total transient loading for both services (9,222 personnel).